mdn/content/files/en-us/web/api/virtualkeyboard/geometrychange_event/index.md

 The **`geometrychange`** event of the {{domxref("VirtualKeyboard")}}
 interface fires when the on-screen virtual keyboard is toggled between shown and hidden states.

 The `geometrychange` event is useful to detect when the virtual keyboard appears and disappears, so you can adjust the layout as appropriate.
-This is necessary when using the {{domxref("VirtualKeyboard_API", "Virtual Keyboard API")}} to disable the browser's default automatic resizing of the viewport when the virtual keyboard is shown and hidden.
+This is necessary when using the {{domxref("VirtualKeyboard_API", "Virtual Keyboard API", "", "nocode")}} to disable the browser's default automatic resizing of the viewport when the virtual keyboard is shown and hidden.

 ## Syntax